Hypermobility and EDS: What is the best diet?

 Nutritional deficiencies can cause a range of symptoms, but the most common one is fatigue.
 This is especially true for people with Ehlers-Danlos Syndrome (EDS) and Joint Hypermobility Syndrome, who often experience fatigue and may have difficulty absorbing essential vitamins and minerals.

-Three of the most important nutrients that people with EDS and hypermobility need to be aware of are vitamin D, vitamin B12, and iron.
+Three of the most important nutrients that people with EDS and hypermobility need to be aware of are vitamin D, B12, and iron.
 Vitamin D is essential for bone health and a strong immune system, while vitamin B12 is necessary for cognitive function and for reducing symptoms of fatigue and depression.
 Iron is vital for carrying oxygen in the blood and maintaining immune function.

-It’s a question that’s been on many minds for a very long time.
+It’s a question that’s been on many minds for a long time.
 While there’s no golden ticket or magic “EDS diet” waiting in the wings, there are an abundance of nutritional insights that can help to guide us when a specific diet may be something we should talk to someone about, these can include:

 1. Food Intolerances and Allergies: